-Add a rule to the account Redirector to defer the redirection result to the previously created application "Songs of London".
+- Add a rule to the account Redirector to defer the redirection result to the previously created application, "Songs of London."

-Go back to the "Songs of London" application.
-Scroll down and add a new application Redirector rule by selecting “Create Rule”.
+In the "Songs of London" application, scroll down and add an application Redirector rule by selecting Create Rule.

 - Location latitude between 50.0 and 51.0.